 - ¼ teaspoon cayenne pepper

-- Combine the ingredients for homemade BBQ sauce in a mixing bowl and set it aside.
+- Combine the ingredients for the BBQ sauce in a saucepan and set it aside.

-- Dry the chicken wings using a cloth to remove excess moisture.
+- Pat dry the chicken wings with a cloth or paper towel to remove excess moisture.

 - Next, line a rimmed baking sheet with aluminum foil and set a wire rack onto it.
 Combine the baking powder and spices in a mixing bowl.
 Add the chicken wings to the mixture and toss to combine.